malayandi/blog/_posts/2018-05-10-inverting-the-poisson-process.md

 * the number of arrivals in any interval of length $t$ has a $Poisson(\lambda t)$ distribution, i.e., $N_{(s,s+t)} \sim  Poisson(\lambda t)$;
 * and, the numbers of arrivals in disjoint time intervals are independent, i.e., for $s_1 \leq t_1 \leq s_2 \leq t_2$, the number of arrivals in $(s_1, t_1)$ is independent of the number of arrivals in $(s_2, t_2)$.

+(This definition may seem rather complicated but it encodes the simple assumptions discussed above: that each event occurs completely at random and is identical to, but does not affect the behavior of, any other event.)

 Using this definition, we can show that (1) the time between any two consecutive arrivals (the waiting time) has a $Exponential(\lambda)$ distribution and (2) that all the waiting times are independent of each other.

 We now show (1).
 Consider an arbitrary arrival $X_j$ that arrives at some time $s$.
 We will show that $W_j$ is distributed according to an $Exponential(\lambda)$ distribution by showing that they have the same survival function (i.e., $P(W_j > t)$).